 To characterize $B_E$, we acquire a series of magnetometer measurements with the $E$ field direction switched back and forth between $\pm 6.6$~kV/cm.
 The magnetometers are recorded simultaneously for 150~ms, with a dead time of 400~ms between readings where the electric field is switched and allowed to settle.
 As indicated in Figure~\ref{fig:AllanDeviation_Zaxis}, these timings balance the 100\,fT statistical sensitivity at 150\,ms with the systematic uncertainty due to random walks that start dominating after 300\,ms. The measurements were performed with a polarity switching pattern consisting of $+--+$ and $-++-$ units, reducing sensitivity to drifts of the background magnetic field.
 From each of these units, we determine a value of $B_E$.
 Figure~\ref{fig:ECorrelatedBHistogram} shows the distribution of these values for one of the magnetometers, from a measurement spanning 104 hours.
 The mean value measured by this magnetometer is $5.48\pm 0.11$~fT.
 All the magnetometers measure the field with a similar sensitivity to this one, although their central values differ.
 The uncertainty is determined from the standard deviation divided by the square root of the number of results.
 This is a good estimate because the measurements follow a normal distribution out to $\pm 2.5$ standard deviations, showing only a little excess noise in the wings of the distribution, as can be seen from the quantile plot shown in the inset of figure~\ref{fig:ECorrelatedBHistogram}.
 The ability to measure $B_E$ with a precision of 0.11~fT per magnetometer, in a relatively short time, is an important achievement.
 With this sensitivity, the systematic uncertainty due to $E$-correlated magnetic fields can be measured at the $10^{-31}~e$~cm level in a reasonable time frame.
 We are currently studying the source of the non-zero $B_E$ we measure.
-Eliminating this is a crucial task before EDM measurements can be made.
+If the source is outside the shields, e.g. the high voltage switches, it will be straightforward to eliminate.
+More difficult are internal sources such as the residual leakage current, or electromagnetic interference at the magnetometers due to the changing electric field or the charging currents.
+Eliminating $B_E$ is a crucial task before EDM measurements can be made.